globalizejs/globalize/README.md

 <a name="find"></a>
 <h2 id="find">jQuery.findClosestCulture(name)</h2>
 <p>
-Just like preferCulture, but it returns the matching culture, if any, rather than setting jQuery.culture to it.
+Just like preferCulture(name), but it returns the matching culture, if any, rather than setting jQuery.culture to it.
 </p>

 <a name="format"></a>